xiujk71/maplelegends-client-scripts/README.md

 - please run ./maplelegends.sh before ./ml_winecfg.
   - ./maplelegends checks if the prefix exist or not and uses that condition to install dxvk-1.10.3, ws2_32.dll & ws2help.dll
 - dxvk-1.10.3 can be installed via winetricks dxvk1103, but manual installation is done via script in the event of winetricks not working for unknown reasons.
+- for some reason, manually applying dxvk dll overwrites breaks, and prevents MapleLegends from running.
+Hence that portion is being commented